-- Cementum formation – The cells start to produce cementum with insertingcollagen fibers.
+- Cementum formation – The cells start to produce cementum by inserting collagen fibers.

 Types of Gum Recession

 The recession of the Marginal tissue recession extends beyond the mucogingival junction.
 The Prognosis for these treatments is good.
 No Mayor boneless and adequate soft tissue can be narrow and wide.
-Success rate is in the lower 90%.
-Highly advisable and recommend prior to the gingival recession advancing and creating lose of bone and soft tissue.
+The success rate is in the lower 90%.
+Highly advisable and recommended prior to the gingival recession advancing and creating loss of bone and soft tissue.

-This type of Gum Recession advance and extends beyond the mucogingival junction.
-Tooth structures are highly susceptible to other pathologies and, and the treatment does not fully cover the roots.
+This type of Gum Recession advanced and extends beyond the mucogingival junction.
+Tooth structures are highly susceptible to other pathologies, and the treatment does not fully cover the roots.
 The tooth may be in the wrong position and soft tissue and bone loss are present.

 In this classification, the patient presents teeth severely malpositioned, severe bone loss, and loss of interdentally soft tissue.
-Recession extends past the mucogingival junction.
+The recession extends past the mucogingival junction.
 The Prognosis is Very Poor.
-Other Treatment options might be available, Severity of treatment not adequate for dental tourism unless you are willing to fly back to Cancun for multiple trips.
+Other Treatment options might be available, Severity of treatment is not adequate for dental tourism unless you are willing to fly back to Cancun for multiple trips.